Photo: Mervi Kunnasranta

 • Active climate work: As for most species, the ringed seal takes time to adapt and there are growing threats for the species’ population, as winters get milder from year to year.
 By actively wrestling the issue of climate change, we are progressively securing the future of the seal.

 • Man-made snow drifts and artificial nests: In mild winters, when snow is not piling on the rocky shores of Lake Saimaa, we plow man-made snow drifts to help the seals in their nesting.
-To prepare for winters with no snow or ice at all, scientist are developing and testing various artificial nests to assist the nesting of the seals.
+To prepare for winters with no snow or ice at all, we are collaborating with scientist who are developing and testing various artificial nests to assist the nesting of the seals.

 • Less coastal building: The increasing construction processes on Saimaa constrict the ringed seal’s habitats, adding disturbance and movement to their nesting areas.
 We can help the Saimaa ringed seal by defending and protecting its living environment, for example by influencing the planning.